 In BrdU+ cells, MR signal was reduced following experience in a stepwise fashion, with a significant ~20% reduction following restraint stress relative to controls.
 In non-BrdU+ cells, neither context exposure nor restraint stress altered MR signal (Fig. 1F).
 Finally, GR signal was increased by both context exposure and restraint stress, in both BrdU+ and non-BrdU+ cells (Fig. 1G).
 While the experience-dependent increase in GR signal in adult-born cells was statistically significant, the effect was small in comparison to non-BrdU+ cells (10% vs 35%).

 Since MRs and GRs both regulate cellular activity and plasticity, including the expression of IEGs, we examined co-expression of IEGs and corticosteroid receptors at the single cell level.
-Across all groups and both cell types, there were significant correlations between zif268 and MR, and between Fos and GR (supplementary material).
+Across all groups and both cell types, there were significant correlations between zif268 and MR, and between Fos and GR (Suppl.
+Material).
 Due to antibody and fluorophore limitations, we did not examine zif268-GR and Fos-MR relationships.
 Nonetheless, these data provide preliminary support for the possibility that IEGs and corticosteroid receptors cooperate in both immature and mature DG neurons cells to promote plasticity or other physiological processes.